Deals move without structure, stages are skipped, and visibility breaks down. This leads to unreliable forecasts and inconsistent sales execution.

 How we implement this solution

-- Define pipeline structure and stage rules
+- Define pipeline stages and enforcement rules

-- Define valid activity types and quality criteria per stage
+- Define activity validation criteria

-- Map required fields and activity conditions
+- Map required fields and dependencies

-- Implement logging and monitoring systems
+- Implement monitoring and logging

-- Integrate reporting and downstream systems
+- Connect reporting systems

 What this solution depends on